List of The Dumping Ground characters: Frankie

 Frankie, played by Blake Robinson, made his first appearance in series 11 episode 1 ("Welcome Home").
 Viewed as the main troublemaker of the house, he displays a mischievous and bossy character.
 He is the self-appointed leader of a club containing Oscar and Shanice, located in a hidden den within the house.
 He regularly plots ambitious schemes, usually with the aim of making money or getting out of events.

 In series 11 he immediately announces himself to the new arrivals by tricking them into donating money to a made up charity.
 In episode 2 ("I Can Explain") he organises a paying Kung-fu match between Shanice and Izzy.
 In the series finale he and his sidekicks attempt to get out of attending Sabrina and Bonnie's concert by pretending they contracted Fleas, only for Georgia to stymie the plan when she says they are highly contagious and places the whole house into lockdown.

 In season 12 Sid joins the club after discovering their secret den.
 In episode 8 ("Day Trip") he and his gang lie about going on either of the day trips and end up staying home alone.

-Oscar Chance
+Oscar Norris

-Oscar Chance, played by Michael Carpenter, made his first appearance in series 11 episode 1 ("Welcome Home").
+Oscar Norris, played by Michael Carpenter, made his first appearance in series 11 episode 1 ("Welcome Home").
 He's shown to be closest with Frankie and Shanice, his two partners in crime.
 The three love to scheme and plan pranks to pull on anyone and everyone.
 Oscar has shown to be very naive and not necessarily the sharpest tool in the box.
 But once every so often, he's not afraid to stand up to Frankie, the clear leader in their little gang.

 In series 13 episode 6, Oscar met Tom Chance, his dad, for the first time.
 Tom's a magician who performs magic shows on cruise ships.